Polkez/PythonLab1/README.md

 # Lab 1: Variables, Booleans and user errors
-This lab will deal with improving your understanding of variables, booleans and user errors through the use of boolean expressions, variable assignments
+This lab will deal with improving your understanding of variables, booleans and user errors through the use of boolean expressions and variables.

 `tax.py` will be used for task 1 and task 2